Freedom and Accord Party: 1911–1913

 The Freedom and Accord Party declared itself a party on 21 November 1911, and immediately attracted 70 deputies to its ranks.
 On 24 November it had its first party congress, where Damat Ferid Pasha was made president and Miralay Sadık vice president.
 Nearly 100 branches of the party were opened in Istanbul and Anatolia.

 Only 20 days after its formation, Freedom and Accord won a significant by-election in Constantinople by one vote.
 It was the main challenger to the CUP during the April 1912 elections, which the Committee rigged in favor of itself, giving Freedom and Accord only 6 seats of 275 total.
 The rigged election caused uprisings in many provinces, until pro-İtilafist officers known as the Savior Officers issued a memorandum to the pro-CUP Grand Vizier Mehmed Said Pasha, who was forced to resign.
 Ahmed Muhtar Pasha's suprapartisan Great Cabinet followed, which was supported by the Savior Officers and Freedom and Accord.

 Catastrophe in the First Balkan War lead to the collapse of this government, and Kâmil Pasha, who was an ardent anti-İttihadist, returned to the premiership with the hope to sign a more favorable peace settlement in London to end the war, and also to ban the CUP.
-At a party congress held from 2–9 June 1912, Müşir Fuat Pasha was elected as the party president, though he left the party by 1 January 1913.
+At a party congress held from 2–9 June 1912, Deli Fuad Pasha was elected as the party president, though he left the party by 1 January 1913.
 During the Balkan War, the party came under the influence of Miralay Sadık and Gümülcineli İsmail Hakkı, who planned to overthrow the Kâmil Pasha government in a putsch on 25 January 1913.
 However the CUP undertook a coup d'état two days before they could on 23 January 1913, and İsmail Enver forced Kâmil Pasha to resign the premiership at gun point.
 The purges following the coup targeted anti-İttihadist opposition, most of whom were arrested or fled abroad. Şerif Pasha, was appointed as the chairman of party organisation abroad, and Sadık as the vice chairman, but Şerif Pasha also resigned shortly thereafter.

 At the end of March a plot was discovered by an associate of Prince Sabahaddin, forcing Sabahaddin and Dr. Nihat Reşat (Belger) to flee abroad.
 The CUP took advantage of Grand Vizier Mahmut Şevket Pasha's assassination on 11 June 1913 to crush all opposition completely.
 Most İtilafists were sentenced to death in absentia.
 322 people (601 people according to Burhan Felek), who were known anti-İttihadists were exiled to Sinop.

 For 5 years the party was practically defunct, though party leaders established relations with Britain and denounced the İttihadist dictatorship.
 It was re-established in the aftermath of the World War I.